Power BI vs Excel: Which One Should You Take?

 Utilize the Community and Learning Resources

 Tap into Power BI's vast community and online resources.
-Many websites, forums, and YouTube channels offer tutorials and insights that can guide you along your learning journey.
+Many websites, forums, and YouTube channels offer tutorials and insights to guide your learning journey.

 Focus on Real-World Applications